JustinYSJSU/ros2_validation_suite/README.md

 ## Objective
 A combination of two main projects:
 - A simulated ROS 2 System that continously publishes metrics for IMU, Odometry, and BatteryState data
-- An automated QA test suite to validation node availability, topic messages, and publisher/subscriber connectivity
+- An automated QA test suite to validate node availability, topic messages, and publisher/subscriber connectivity

 ## Architecture
 - On the Linux VM system, ROS 2 & Prometheus nodes are kept continuously running via `systemd service .service files`